-When we’re anxious, restless and dissatisfied, seeing that iconic figure of the smiling Buddha sitting in stillness can be inspirational, encouraging us to take a moment’s pause… to breath… to relax.
-That experience of peace can bring such relief from the familiar contracted, clumped up, disquiet of living that we may want to hold on to it.
+Whenever we’re feeling anxious, restless or dissatisfied, seeing that iconic figure of the smiling Buddha sitting in stillness can be inspirational, encouraging us to take a moment’s pause… to breath… to relax.
+That experience of peace can bring such relief from the familiar contracted, clumped up, disquiet of living that we understandably want to hold on to it.

 This hopeless moment is our greatest gift!

 And what is at the root of all this manipulation?
-The need to escape discomfort, because of the conviction that we’re separate, isolated and under threat.
+The need to escape discomfort.
+And why do we need to escape discomfort?
+Because of the conviction that we’re separate, isolated and under threat.

 But it’s this very conviction that gives rise to all the discomfort from which we’re trying to escape!